kryptonite07/mern-sample/README.md

 ## Database Seed.

-* The seed command will create an admin user in the database
+* The seed command will create an admin user in the database.
 * The email and password are passed with the command as arguments
 * Like below command, replace brackets with email and password.
 * For more information, see code [here](server/utils/seed.js)